developer-zebra/developer-zebra-site/src/emdk-for-android/7-2/mx/index.md

       - title: App Gallery Manager
         url: appgallerymgr
         icon: /mx/icons/mx.png
-        description: The AppMgr allows you manage the set of user applications that are installed on the device.
+        description: The AppGalleryMgr allows configuration of AppGallery client settings on the device.
       - title: Browser Manager
         url: browsermgr
         description: The Browser Manager allows you to configure browser settings like the default home page.